Chemsex Study Day

 • Making services meaningfully accessible to GBMSM

-• Fast-track chemsex crisis pathways
+• Understanding the need for fast-track chemsex crisis pathways

-• Utilising lived experience appropriately
+• Applying knowledge, and utilising lived experience

 • 6-Month commitment framework